hbahadirsahin/nlp-experiments-in-pytorch/README.md

 ## Previous Updates

 In this title, I will save the previous updates for me and the visitors to keep track.

+### Update 13-01-2019

+- Final fixes are applied in transformer model, and it is trainable.
+- However, depending on the parameters and model size, it can produce CUDA OOM (out of memory) error pretty easily.
+  - Related to the memory error, somehow PyTorch seems can't handle CUDA memory as good as Tensorflow.
+I will do some research about it to optimize GPU memory in the following days (using `torch.cuda.empty_cache()` for this purpose in training steps isn't enough).
+- There are some minor updates in training process (both in single and multiple trainers).
+  - Since NoamOptimizer does not inherit the PyTorch optimization, I put checkers into the trainers for this optimizer whenever ".zero_grad()", ".step()", ".save()" and ".load()" functions are called for the optimization object.
+- A new optimizer is added into custom_optimizer: "Padam".
+The reference paper is [Closing the Generalization Gap of Adaptive Gradient Methods in Training Deep Neural Networks](https://arxiv.org/pdf/1806.06763.pdf).
+  - Yesterday, I was reading reddit/ML about Adam-related problems and saw this paper.
+I have not tested it, in terms of optimality/training-test results, but I will give it a shot.

 ### Update 12-01-2019